CORE-IQ/core-iq-demo/README.md

 1. Install Node.js (v18 or newer is recommended).
 If you must use an older version, install the `node-fetch` package so the OpenAI requests work.
 2. Run `npm start` from the project root to launch a small local server.
 3. Open `http://localhost:8000` in your browser.
-4. Enter a postcode or search term to view the Mosaic groups and weighted media budget.
+4. Enter a postcode, city, or region to view the Mosaic groups and weighted media budget.

 ### OpenAI integration
 To enable natural language queries processed via OpenAI, set environment variables `OPENAI_API_KEY` and `OPENAI_ASSISTANT_ID` before starting the server: